-Voted ‘Favourite UK Holiday Hotel’ in the Condé Nast Traveller Readers’ Travel Awards 2017, this five-star National Trust property sits in 376 acres of magnificent Grade I-listed formal gardens and woodlands.
-Cliveden recently unveiled a glorious new spa, but for those looking to explore, there’s the option of a leisurely boat trip along the Thames, followed by afternoon tea in the main house.
-For a special dinner, the award-winning André Garrett Restaurant offers a menu of divine dishes, while The Astor Grill is perfect for a relaxed lunch with friends and family.
+while for those who prefer to be out and about, there’s the option of a leisurely boat trip along the Thames, followed by afternoon tea in the main house.
+The award-winning André Garrett Restaurant offers a menu of exceptional dishes, while The Astor Grill is perfect for a relaxed lunch.